 Students will choose two courses from the following Women's and Gender Studies (WGS) graduate courses:

-WGST 510/Gender, Culture, and Society
+WGST 500/Gender, Culture, and Society

+WGST 510/Feminist Theory

 WGST 520/Gender Equity in the Classroom

-WGST 550/Feminist Theories
+ENGL 505/Contemporary Literary Theory and Methods 3 cr.

-Electives: 9 cr.
+Electives: 6 cr.

 School of Nursing, Health, and Exercise Science MARCIA BLICHARZ, INTERIM DEAN Mission Statement The mission of the School of Nursing, Health, and Exercise Science is congruent with that of The College of New Jersey in promoting excellence, valuing diversity, and providing a service to society in a community of learners.
-The School of Nursing, Health, and Exercise Science serves the people of New Jersey and the nation by preparing professional nurses at the baccalaureate level and advanced practice nurses at the master's level, with all graduates prepared to be successful ethical and visionary leaders in a multicultural, highly technological, and increasingly global world.
-Master of Science in Nursing (NURS_MSN01), (NURS_MSN02), (NURS_MSN04), (NURS_MSN04), (NURS_MSN03), and (NURS_MSN15) Claire Lindberg, Coordinator, Graduate Programs in Nursing The Master of Science in Nursing prepares advanced nurses to care for individuals, families, and school age children.
-The curriculum builds on the nursing and scientific knowledge base of the baccalaureate-prepared nurse and focuses on advanced decision-making and critical-thinking skills.
+The School of Nursing, Health, and Exercise Science serves the people of New Jersey and the nation by preparing professional nurses at the baccalaureate level and advanced practice nurses at the master's level, with all graduates prepared to be successful, ethical, and visionary leaders in a multicultural, highly technological, and increasingly global world.
+Master of Science in Nursing (NURS\MSN01), (NURS\MSN02), (NURS\MSN04), (NURS\MSN04), (NURS\MSN03), and (NURS\MSN15) Claire Lindberg, Coordinator, Graduate Programs in Nursing The Master of Science in Nursing prepares advanced nurses to care for individuals, families, and school age children.
+The curriculum builds on the nursing and scientific knowledge base of the baccalaureate-prepared nurse and focuses on advanced clinical decision-making and critical-thinking skills.
 Graduates are prepared to accurately and critically assess the health and illness experiences of individuals, families, and school age children to develop health interventions, and to evaluate healthcare outcomes.
 The program offers six options.
-Four nurse practitioner options include: family nurse practitioner, adult nurse practitioner, neonatal nurse practitioner, and a variation in the family nurse practitioner option for BSN-prepared nurse midwives and nurse practitioners.
+Four nurse practitioner options include: Family Nurse Practitioner, Adult/Gerontological Primary Care Nurse Practitioner, Neonatal Nurse Practitioner, and a variation in the Family Nurse Practitioner option for BSN-prepared nurse midwives and nurse practitioners.
 Two additional MSN options are the Clinical Nurse Leader and the School Nurse.
-The programs begin in the fall.
-Classes are offered both during the day and evenings.
-All MSN options include clinical practicum experiences.
-Most clinical practicum hours are during the day.
-Clinical experiences take place under the guidance of experienced advanced practice nurses, school nurses, clinical nurse leaders, physicians, or other advanced nursing personnel.
-Required practicum hours for each course are listed in the course description.
-All MSN options may be completed in two years and two summers of full-time study.
+The MSN programs begin in the fall.
+There is also a bridge sequence of courses leading to the MSN for RNs with a non-nursing baccalaureate.
+Three post-MSN certifications are offered: Family Nurse Practitioner, Adult/Gerontological Primary Care Nurse Practitioner and Family Nurse Practitioner for Specialized NPs.
+Post -MSN programs begin in fall or spring, depending on the specialty track.
+Two new School Nurse certification programs are available which meet NJ State requirements for school nurse certification.
+The two programs include: The School Nurse Non-Instructional Certificate and the School Nurse Instructional Certificate.
+Both school nurse certificate programs have been approved by the Department of Education in the State of New Jersey.
+Most classes are offered during the evenings, although some required classes and activities may be offered during the day.
+All MSN and certificate options include clinical practicum experiences.
+Clinical practicum hours are during the day, usually on weekdays.
+Clinical experiences take place under the guidance of experienced advanced practice nurses, school nurses, clinical nurse leaders, physicians, or other advanced nursing practitioners as appropriate to the area of specialization and to the program.
+Required practicum hours for each course are listed in the course descriptions.
+Most MSN options may be completed in two years and two summers of full-time study.
 Students may take up to six years of part-time study to complete any of the options.
 Faculty advisers work closely with each student to plan an appropriate course of study and to ensure progress through the program.
-There is also a bridge sequence of courses leading to the MSN for RNs with a non-nursing baccalaureate.
-Two new certification programs are also available.
-They are for School Nurses who want to be certified by the State.
-NURS SCT08 is the Non-Instructional Certificate and NURS SCT09 is the School Nurse Instructional Certificate program.
-These two certification programs have been approved by the Department of Education in the State of New Jersey.
 The master degree programs in nursing at The College of New Jersey are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036-1120, 202.887.6791.
 Admission Requirements: